AnastasiaDitrikh/AnastasiaDitrikh/README.md

 ### Hi there 👋
 #### My name is Anastasia.
 I'm a java developer from Stavropol, Russia.
-And I'm glad to see you in my profile!рџЉ
+And I'm glad to see you in my profile!

 ## Something about me